MaverickMartyn/minecraft-web-api/README and Guidelines for Developers.md

   * Always work and edit files in the "Changes should be made here" or similar directories.

   * Always read the version you are working on, from the file name, of the version informational file in the working directory specified above.

+  * Always update the changelog, when creating a new version and when pushing a version another branch, etc. etc. etc.

 **Don'ts:**